dennis-johnson-dev/timer_queue/README.md

 # Timer Queue

 Simplify working with consecutive timed tasks by adding them to a queue of timers.

+### Timers

+Timers are composable and re-usable for different tasks.

 ### Installation